Key Takeaways

 To further understand modern Chinese dietary preferences, the history and culture surrounding vegetarianism in the Middle Kingdom is worth exploring further.

-From the fires of temple kitchens
+Buddhist and Taoist origins: from the fires of temple kitchens

 The historical origins of vegetarianism in China remain rather enigmatic.
 One of the earliest references to the diet can be found in court records from the brief Western Han dynasty (202–208 BCE), which recount that tofu was invented by the Daoist emperor at the time.

-Another early reference can be found in the 齐民要术 (Qí Mín Yào Shù; “Essential Techniques for the Welfare of the People”), an epic catalogue of agrarian texts written by an official during the Northern Wei dynasty (533-544 CE) which lists several popular vegetarian recipes.
+Another early reference can be found in the 齐民要术 (Qí Mín Yào Shù, "Essential Techniques for the Welfare of the People"), an epic catalogue of agrarian texts written by an official during the Northern Wei dynasty (533–544 CE) which lists several popular vegetarian recipes.

-Since China was historically an epicenter of Buddhism and Taoism, it is widely accepted that these two religions, both based upon principles of compassion and harmony, influenced the nation’s earliest vegetarian trends.
+Since China was historically an epicenter of Buddhism and Taoism, it is widely accepted that these two religions, both based upon principles of compassion and harmony, influenced the nation's earliest vegetarian trends.
+Plant-forward eating also overlaps with ideas about dietary balance found in traditional Chinese medicine, which has shaped Chinese attitudes toward food and health for centuries.

 chinese buddhist temple with assortment of planters in front